super-linter/super-linter/README.md

 ### SSL Certs

-If you need to inject a SSL cert into the trust store, you will need to first copy the cert to your **GitHub Actions Workflow**.
+If you need to inject a SSL cert into the trust store, you will need to first copy the cert to your **GitHub Actions Workflow**
 Once you have copied the certificate to the runner, you can use the variable `SSL_CERT_FILE` to point the **Super-Linter** to the files location.
 Once found, it will load the certificate to the trust store.

 ## Limitations